ps2/simple_logic/README.md

 # SimpleLogic

 A ruby gem that parses and evaluates simple boolean statements specified as a string.
-Useful for evaluating user supplied input in your application without using ruby's eval().
+Useful for evaluating user supplied business rules in your application without using ruby's eval().

 ## Installation